Beer traders clash over court ruling

-Beer maker East Africa Breweries yesterday locked horns with a former distributor over the termination of a contract termination suit before the Supreme Court.
+Beer maker East Africa Breweries on Thursday locked horns with a former distributor over the termination of a contract termination suit before the Supreme Court.

 The battle before the Supreme Court stems from a Court of Appeal suit in which Bia Tosha insisted that its application to have East Africa Breweries Ltd (EABL) bosses punished for contempt of court should be heard first.